-A host of tax preferences for health care will cost the federal government roughly $250 billion in revenue in 2015.
+A host of tax preferences for health care cost the federal government roughly $225 billion in income tax revenue in 2018.
 The largest is the exclusion from taxable income of employer contributions for health insurance premiums.

 Exclusion for employer contributions to health insurance

-Table 1 outlines the major federal tax expenditures for health care:
+Table 1 outlines the other major federal tax expenditures for health care:

-- Individuals may claim as an itemized deduction out-of-pocket medical expenses and health insurance premiums paid with after-tax dollars and exceeding 10 percent of their adjusted gross income ($11.0 billion).
+- Individuals may claim as an itemized deduction out-of-pocket medical expenses and health insurance premiums paid with after-tax dollars and exceeding 7.5 percent of their adjusted gross income in 2018 and 10 percent of their income in subsequent years ($9 billion).

-- By the same token, self-employed individuals may deduct health insurance premiums from their income ($5.6 billion).
+- Self-employed individuals may deduct health insurance premiums from their income ($6 billion).